 Welcome to Westchester Reform Temple Jewish Learning Lab

 Before making your class choice selection, please take a moment to read our 2017-2018 School Year Overview below for Kindergarten through 12th Grade.

-Temple/Synagogue Membership is required for all WRT Religious School programs.
+Temple/Synagogue Membership is required for all WRT Jewish Learning Lab programs.
 WRT Family accounts must be in Good Standing (all account items paid in full).
-New Religious School families, if registering your children before the new membership year begins, must provide $1,800 deposit towards Membership Dues (dated July 1, 2017), and Membership Forms (Building Fund, Commitment and Info Card), before being allowed to register for Religious School.
+New Jewish Learning Lab families, if registering your children before the new membership year begins, must provide $1,845 deposit towards Membership Dues (dated July 1, 2017), and Membership Forms (Building Fund, Commitment and Info Card), before being allowed to register for Jewish Learning Lab.

 Kindergarten through 6th grade: Our students are engaged in a variety of learning experiences.
 Students explore our liturgy and holidays, and as they progress through the program they learn to read Hebrew, and explore Judaic studies topics such as the Jewish life-cycle, Israel: Land, History and Society, What Does it Mean to become a Bar or Bat Mitzvah?, and Facing History: An Introduction to the Holocaust.
 We have various models to meet the needs of our students and their families.

 ALEF (“A”) and BET (“B”): In addition to regular classes, Kindergarten through 6th grade students and their parents join together on Sundays at 10:30-11:00am for a musical service led by our clergy.
 Students enjoy learning both traditional melodies and the latest in Jewish popular music with a music specialist, and share in a variety of special events and projects.

 SHARING SHABBAT: Our Sharing Shabbat program is designed for parent participation.
-Students and parents attend a Saturday morning family service that is followed by an oneg: bagels, coffee, cookies and conversation for children, parents and teachers.
+Students and parents attend a Saturday morning family service beginning at 9:00am that is followed by an oneg: bagels, coffee, cookies and conversation for children, parents and teachers.
 Students then go to their classrooms and parents are invited to engage in discussion about Jewish life and literature with our clergy.
 During this time, childcare is offered for three- and four-year-old children.
 All Shabbat activities end at 12pm.